From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Discussion Future Work

-Maintainers and contributors are central to open source software success \cite{dias2021makes,milewicz2019characterizing}, yet they face significant challenges including stress and burnout from managing project demands \cite{geiger2021labor,raman2020stress}.
-Our stability-informed assessment offers a novel approach for projects to monitor their commit patterns and identify unhealthy trends before they escalate.
-For instance, a sudden increase in weekend or late-night commits by a lead maintainer could cause stability scores to decline, serving as an early warning signal.
-This metric could trigger proactive community interventions, such as recruiting additional contributors or encouraging maintainers to take breaks before burnout occurs.
-By providing quantitative indicators of development stress patterns, our approach enables data-driven community health management.
+Our insights thus far suggest an important direction for future work is acquiring a deeper understanding of the unique barriers to stability in open source and mechanisms that can support practical and realistic stability measurement and prediction.
+Our proposed stability-informed assessment offers an actionable novel approach for projects to monitor their commit and contributor patterns to identify unhealthy trends before they escalate.
+For example, projects showing both high concentration and declining stability scores warrant immediate intervention, as they exhibit compounded risk of maintainer burnout and project abandonment.
+This metric could trigger proactive community interventions, such as recruiting additional contributors or encouraging maintainers to take breaks that would not have significant impact on project stability.
+By providing quantitative indicators of development stress patterns, this approach could enable data-driven community health management.